 Chester, PA 19022-2000

-When you dispute with the credit issuer who provided the information to the credit reporting companies, the process is much the same as disputing with the credit bureau.
+When you file a dispute with a credit issuer who provided inaccurate information to the credit bureaus, the process is much the same as disputing the bureau itself.
 Write a letter that indicates the error you found and explain why that information is inaccurate.
-Again, if you have proof that supports your claim, send copies of it.
+Again, if you have proof that supports your claim, send copies along.

 You can find an address for the business by looking at a recent billing statement.
-Make sure you look at the address that's meant for correspondence; it is usually different from the address where you send payments.
+Make sure you look at the address that's meant for correspondence, as it's usually different from the address where you send payments.
 If you can't find an address, or you no longer have billing statements, call the company and ask for the correct address for sending correspondence.

 The information provider is required to do an investigation, just like the credit bureaus, and update your credit report if the information is indeed an error.